auroradream04/txt-replacer/readme.md

 ## How to Use
 1. Add your keys to the `/keys` directory in JSON format.
 2. Add articles to the `/articles` directory.
-3. Run the project using `npx ts-node ./src/index.ts`
+3. Run the project using `npx ts-node ./src/index.ts` or by executing the `txt-replacer.exe` file

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.